 Impact of the Disorder

 Estimated to affect 5 to 7 million children in North America, primary nocturnal enuresis is three times more prevalent than day time wetting and occurs three times more often in boys.
-Secondary causes account for less than 25% of cases (Ramakrishnan, 2008); however, treatment efficacy is greatly dependent upon proper ruling out of multiple symptoms Butler & Heron (2006).
+Secondary causes account for less than 25% of cases (Ramakrishnan, 2008); however, treatment efficacy is greatly dependent upon proper ruling out of multiple symptoms (Butler & Heron 2006).
 Indeed, Van de Walle, and Van Laecke, (2008) have noted the inconsistent reporting of actual participant admission symptoms due to differences in symptoms reported in the Diagnostic and Statistical Manual of the American Psychiatric Association (American Psychiatric Association, 1994) and the terminology outlined in the International Children’s Continence Society (Nevéus et al., 2006).
 This has resulted in a general lack of clarity as to the relative effects of different treatments on different sub populations of persons with enuresis.
 This observation limits all past and current research finding and conclusions and can only be addressed in future research with standardized reporting of a variety of participant symptoms or lack thereof in all research.
 It is increasingly being shown that different subgroups of monosymptomatic enuresis may benefit more from different treatments that have been developed for specific patient characteristics and studies should describe those characteristics to arrive at meaningful conclusions regarding the different forms and treatments of enuresis.
 This review then will also suffer from these limitations.

 PHARMACOLOGICAL INTERVENTIONS